Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_python_slides.md

 ---

-## Why is setup.py not the best way?
+## Why is setup.py not the best way to directly install software?

 - Before doing installing with `setup.py` you have to manually search and install dependencies.
 - A package installed by `setup.py` needs to be manually maintained and uninstalled if required.